hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-carpentryconnect-jhb2018.md

 - Digital Humanities - Pedagogy and Practices in the Library Environment (Presented by Juan Steyn and Dr Miriam Peña-Pimentel)
-- Bringing the Carpentries to Your Institution (Presented by Anelda van der Walt)
+- Bringing The Carpentries to Your Institution (Presented by Anelda van der Walt)
 - Next steps and best practices for reproducible research projects with Python (Presented by Drs Sarah Brown and Katrin Tirok).